 But the bed bug’s actual size may vary with different conditions.
-For example, considering their life cycle baby bed bugs are tiny and grows in size as they nymph stages develop.
+For example, considering their life cycle, baby bed bugs are tiny and grows in size as the nymph stages develop.

-What’re the signs of bed bug infestation.
-Well, its possible to mistake bed bugs with other similar bugs and thus here are the signs to check:
+What’s the signs of bed bug infestation.
+Well, it is possible to mistake bed bugs with other similar bugs, and thus here are the signs to check:

 - Blood-stained pajamas and sheets

-- Bites and irritating welts that are in rows or zigzag patterns or in clusters
+- Bites and irritating welts that are in rows or zigzag patterns or clusters

 - Bed bug shells, exoskeletons, or skins

-- Bed bug poop or feaces on bedding and mattress
+- Bed bug poop or feces on bedding and mattress

 Will Size of the Bed Bug’s Change?

-Bed bugs will appear like seeds but with some legs – they may look anything like oval and brown colored body.
+Bed bugs will appear like seeds, but they may look anything like oval and brown colored body with some legs.
 The body size and color will change when they take a good blood meal – brownish to red in color.

 The length of your regular bed bugs is about 1/4 – 3/16 inches – this will change as the bug progresses with the life cycle stages.
-The oval-flat body of these bug will become longer and more rounded as the bed bug sucks blood from pets and humans.
+The bugs’ oval-flat body will become longer and more rounded as the bed bug sucks blood from pets and humans.

-After taking a blood meal, and before the females mate and lay eggs, the bugs will have a cylindrical and long body shape.
-Being mainly blood-feeders, the bugs but will also eat bed bug poop – and survive for several months.
+After taking a blood meal, and before the female’s mate and lay eggs, the bugs will have a cylindrical and long body shape.
+Being mainly blood-feeders, the bugs will also eat bed bug poop – and survive for several months.

 How Big Are Bed Bug Eggs?

 Female bed bugs will lay roughly 500 – 600 eggs for their whole life-time.
-On physical appearance, the eggs are white and equally tiny looking like a salt grain or pinhead.
+The eggs are white and equally tiny, looking like a salt grain or pinhead on physical appearance.

-Bed bug eggs have a tough surface that’ll withstand and survive most insecticides – reason why you must use steamers (with temperatures over 120 degrees) – and thus over 90% of the eggs will hatch successfully.
+Bed bug eggs have a tough surface that’ll withstand and survive most insecticides – the reason why you must use steamers (with temperatures over 120 degrees) -, and thus, over 90% of the eggs will hatch successfully.

 Notably, home solutions for bed bugs such as borax, diatomaceous earth, vinegar, baking soda, or rubbing alcohol won’t kill the bed bug eggs or even break through their shell.

-Therefore, search for the eggs around the bed joints, on headboard or mattress seams plus on box spring or even attaching themselves on the wall and wall cracks.
+Therefore, please search for the eggs around the bed joints, headboard or mattress seams plus on box spring, or even attach themselves on the wall and wall cracks.

 On smell, you’ll look for sweetish plus pungent odor coming from areas that bed bugs and their eggs hide – the scent comes from the bug’s scent glands.

 Hatching?
-Bed bug eggs tend to hatch within 2 weeks given the right or optimal humidity and temperatures (room temperature).
+Bed bug eggs tend to hatch within two weeks, given the right or optimal humidity and temperatures (room temperature).
 Further, for cold temperatures, the eggs will hatch over a longer time.

 How Big are Bed Bug Nymphs?

-Nymphs may be described like baby bed bugs that have not developed fully to become adults.
-They’re visible to humans eyes but won’t be brown in color like adults.
+Nymphs may be described as baby bed bugs that have not developed fully to become adults.
+They’re visible to humans’ eyes but won’t be brown in color like adults.

-After the bed bug nymphs come out, they’ll start searching for blood from a suitable pet or human being to allow them to desiccate withing a short time.
+After the bed bug nymphs come out, they’ll start searching for blood from a suitable pet or human being to allow them to desiccate within a short time.